13th INTERNATIONAL MEETING

 MINISYMPOSIUM - CORTICOSTEROIDS AND DISEASE

-Chair: Onno Meijer (The Netherland) & Annamaria Cattaneo (Italy)
+Chairs: Onno Meijer (The Netherland) & Annamaria Cattaneo (Italy)

 16:30 Closing of the Meeting